 How is astigmatism diagnosed?

-Astigmatism can be diagnosed through a comprehensive eye examination.
-Testing for astigmatism measures how the eyes focus light and determines the power of any optical lenses needed to compensate for reduced vision.
+An optometrist can diagnose an astigmatism through a comprehensive eye examination.
+Testing for astigmatism measures how the eyes focus light and determines the power of any optical lenses needed to improve vision.
 This examination may include:

-- Visual acuity—As part of the testing, you'll be asked to read letters on a distance chart.
-This test measures visual acuity, which is written as a fraction such as 20/40.
-The top number is the standard distance at which testing is done, twenty feet.
-The bottom number is the smallest letter size you were able to read.
-A person with 20/40 visual acuity would have to get within 20 feet of a letter that should be seen at forty feet in order to see it clearly.
+- Visual acuity-When you read letters on a distance chart, you are measuring your visual acuity.
+Visual acuity is given as a fraction (for example, 20/40).
+The top number is the standardized testing distance (20 feet) and the bottom number is the smallest letter size read.
+A person with 20/40 visual acuity would have to get within 20 feet to read a letter that should be seen clearly at 40 feet.
 Normal distance visual acuity is 20/20.

-- Keratometry—A keratometer is the primary instrument used to measure the curvature of the cornea.
-By focusing a circle of light on the cornea and measuring its reflection, it is possible to determine the exact curvature of the cornea's surface.
+- Keratometry/Topography-A keratometer is the primary instrument used to measure the curvature of the cornea.
+By focusing a circle of light on the cornea and measuring its reflection, it is possible to determine the exact curvature of that area of the cornea's surface.
 This measurement is particularly critical in determining the proper fit for contact lenses.
-A more sophisticated procedure called corneal topography may be performed in some cases to provide even more detail of the shape of the cornea.
+A corneal topographer, which is gaining use, generates a contour map of the cornea and provides even more detail of the cornea's shape.

 - Refraction-Using an instrument called a phoropter, your optometrist places a series of lenses in front of your eyes and measures how they focus light.
-This is performed using a hand held lighted instrument called a retinoscope or an automated instrument that automatically evaluates the focusing power of the eye.
-The power is then refined by patient’s responses to determine the lenses that allow the clearest vision.
+This is performed using a handheld lighted instrument called a retinoscope or an automated instrument that evaluates the approximate focusing power of the eye.
+Based on your responses, the power is then refined to determine the lenses that allow the clearest vision.
 Despite improved technology, patient input remains integral in determining vision needs.

-Using the information obtained from these tests, your optometrist can determine if you have astigmatism.
-These findings, combined with those of other tests performed, will allow the optometrist to determine the power of any lens correction needed to provide clear, comfortable vision.
+With the information from these tests, your optometrist can determine if you have astigmatism.
+Your optometrist will use these findings, combined with those of other tests performed, to determine the power of any lens correction you need to provide clear, comfortable vision.
 Once testing is complete, your optometrist can discuss treatment options.

 How is astigmatism treated?

-Persons with astigmatism have several options available to regain clear vision.
+People with astigmatism have several options to regain clear vision.
 They include:

-Generally, a single vision lens is prescribed to provide clear vision at all distances.
-However, for patients over about age 40 who have the condition called presbyopia, a bifocal or progressive addition lens may be needed.
-These provide different lens powers to see clearly in the distance and to focus effectively for near vision work.
+Generally, a single-vision lens is prescribed to provide clear vision at all distances.
+However, patients over age 40 who have presbyopia may need a bifocal or progressive addition lens.

-For some individuals, contact lenses can offer better vision than eyeglasses.
-They may provide clearer vision and a wider field of view.
+- Contact lenses.
+Some people will have better vision with contact lenses rather than eyeglasses.
+Contact lenses may provide clearer vision and a wider field of view.
 However, since contact lenses are worn directly on the eyes, they require regular cleaning and care to safeguard eye health.

-Soft contact lenses conform to the shape of the eye, therefore standard soft lenses may not be effective in correcting astigmatism.
-However, special toric soft contact lenses are available to provide a correction for many types of astigmatism.
-Because rigid gas permeable contact lenses maintain their regular shape while on the cornea, they offer an effective way to compensate for the cornea's irregular shape and improve vision for persons with astigmatism and other refractive errors.
+Standard soft lenses may not be effective in correcting astigmatism.
+However, special toric soft contact lenses can correct for many types of astigmatism.
+Because rigid gas-permeable contact lenses maintain their regular shape while on the cornea, they can compensate for the cornea's irregular shape and improve vision for people with astigmatism.

-Orthokeratology (Ortho-K) involves the fitting of a series of rigid contact lenses to reshape the cornea, the front outer cover of the eye.
-The contact lenses are worn for limited periods, such as overnight, and then removed.
-Persons with moderate amounts of astigmatism may be able to temporarily obtain clear vision without lenses for most of their daily activities.
-Orthokeratology does not permanently improve vision and if you stop wearing the retainer lenses, your vision may return to its original condition.
+- Orthokeratology.
+Orthokeratology (ortho-k) involves the fitting of a series of rigid contact lenses to reshape the cornea.
+The patient wears contact lenses for limited periods, such as overnight, and then removes them.
+People with moderate astigmatism may be able to temporarily obtain clear vision without lenses for most of their daily activities.
+Orthokeratology does not permanently improve vision.
+If patients stop wearing the retainer lenses, their vision may return to its original condition.

-Individuals with astigmatism have a wide range of options to correct their vision problem.
+If you have an astigmatism, you have a wide range of options to correct your vision problem.
 In consultation with your optometrist, you can select the treatment that best meets your visual and lifestyle needs.